Administration

 No student will be granted regular enrollment plus DCE status that exceeds 5 + 2 years, or 7 years total.

-Students are encouraged to explore opportunities for DCE funding through the Graduate School’s Honorifics fellowships and Dissertation Completion Funding / Post-Graduate Research Associate initiative, the Princeton Institute for International and Regional Studies Graduate Fellows/Dissertation Writing Grants, the University Center for Human Values Laurance S. Rockefeller Graduate Prize Fellowships, the Office of the Dean of the College’s Collaborative Teaching Initiative, the Writing Seminars, and Assistant in Instruction positions in the Department of Art & Archaeology and other departments and programs on campus.
+Students are encouraged to explore opportunities for DCE funding through the Graduate School’s Honorifics fellowships and Dissertation Completion Funding / Post-Graduate Research Associate initiative, the Princeton Institute for International and Regional Studies Graduate Fellows/Dissertation Writing Grants, the University Center for Human Values Laurance S. Rockefeller Graduate Prize Fellowships, the Office of the Dean of the College’s Collaborative Teaching Initiative, the Writing Seminars, and Teaching Assistant positions in the Department of Art & Archaeology and other departments and programs on campus.

 Faculty advisers should work with advisees beginning in the first year of the program to plan a course of study that will support completion of the dissertation by the end of the first DCE year, as that timeline secures eligibility for the broadest range of DCE support on campus.